nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * **Note:** `[REMARKS]` will **delete the remark if left blank**

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Remarks are helpful to add details about a contact in a non-fixated format.
+Remarks are useful for adding free-form details to a contact.
 </div>

 Examples: